 - i.
-The first property is required to register the HadoopClient of XtreemFS at Hadoop.
+The first property is required to register the XtreemFSHadoopClient at Hadoop.
 Now you are able to access XtreemFS by the Hadoop binary using the fs argument. - ii.
 The next property makes Hadoop use the DIR instead of a NameNode, therefore address and port of the DIR has to be populated.
 In this case the DIR is located at localhost:32638. - iii.
-The last property specifies the name of the volume to use within XtreemFS.
+The third property specifies the name of the volume to use within XtreemFS.
 Make sure, that the volume (here named volumeName) does exist.
-If the volume is not available Hadoop will not be able to use XtreemFS!
+If the volume is not available Hadoop will not be able to use XtreemFS. - iv.
+The last property tells Hadoop the buffer size that will be used when reading/writing files.
+This size should be exactly the default stripe-size of your volume.
+Note that this value is measured in bytes while the stripe size of your volume usually is measured in kilo bytes.

-Hint: If you want to provide userrights to your Hadoop installation according to the POSIX file-access-policy, you have to set the following additional properties:
+Hint: If you want to provide user rights to your Hadoop installation according to the POSIX file-access-policy, you have to set the following additional properties:

-4. To provide the minimum JobTracker configuration for Hadoop you have also to add the following property to the conf/mapred-site.xml:
+4. To provide the minimum JobTracker configuration for Hadoop you also have to add the following property to the conf/mapred-site.xml: